 No deadline for leaving the camp in central Kiev has been set and many protesters are likely to move out slowly, both because of the emotional closeness the camp fostered and because of distrust that the deal will actually be implemented.

 The capital remained tense Friday.
 Shots were heard in the morning, a day after the deadliest violence in Ukraine's post-Soviet history.
 It is unclear who was targeted and whether anyone was hurt or injured.

-The leader of a radical group that has been a driver of violent clashes with police, Pravy Sektor, declared Friday that "the national revolution will continue," according to the Interfax news agency.
+The leader of a radical group that has been a driver of violent clashes with police, Pravy Sektor, declared Friday "the national revolution will continue," according to the Interfax news agency.

 The deal has other detractors too.

 Leonid Slutsky, a Russian lawmaker who chairs the committee in charge of relations with other ex-Soviet nations, told reporters Friday that the agreement serves the interests of the West.